 There’s something special about a road trip.
 Knowing you will be on the road, exploring new places every day is awesome and it’s one of our favourite ways to travel.
 Combine this with one of the coolest places in Canada and you’ve got the basis for an epic Vancouver Island road trip.
 7 days is the optimal time to complete our main Vancouver Island itinerary but we also have a bonus section if you have some extra time or if you just want to plan another trip to Vancouver Island.

-Even though it is so close to the hustle and bustle of Vancouver, the island feels very different.
+Even though it is so close to the hustle and bustle of Vancouver, the island feels very different and is the ideal place to plan a weekend away from Vancouver.
 While not the typical tropical island life of somewhere like Maui, there is definitely a more relaxed and easy-going feel on Vancouver Island.
 There are seemingly endless cool things to do on Vancouver Island, making it pretty hard to squeeze it all into a short space of time, but we think our road trip on Vancouver Island will give you all the best bits on an amazing week-long adventure.

 Having grown up in Qualicum Beach and lived in both Victoria and Tofino, we feel like we know a thing or two about the Vancouver Island road trips you can complete and you’ll only leave wanting to come back for more.
 Unique cities, mountain scenery, beautiful beaches, ocean views plus some cool wildlife all add up to give you an incredible experience on your road trip around Vancouver Island.

 Disclaimer – This post may contain affiliate links, meaning we receive a small commission if you make a purchase at NO extra cost to you.
 This will never impact our reviews and we only recommend products and services we firmly believe in.
 Thanks for your support!

 Vancouver Island Road Trip Itinerary Overview